barneymc/blockchain-node/README.md

 **Node-red**
 The fnPushWeightToServer and fnPushBulkTankWeightToServer build the necessary QueryString complete with the required parameters to make a call to the locally running BC_NodeServer.

+**blockchain-node-api**
+This is the initial project which was concerned with getting the code to work with Ganache locally.
+Smart Contracts were written for Ganache first then deployed to production Kaleido (i.e. running in the cloud - in Module C).